phi-tre-mor/phi-tre-mor/README.md

 - Phitremor as an organism or temple in symbolic space
 - A mirror-world where symbolic forms re-enter the world of tools
 - Glyphs as seeds of consciousness
-- The user as pilgrim, not consumer- 👋 Hi, I’m @phi-tre-mor
+- The user as pilgrim, not consumer

 <!---